bcnmy/docs/versioned_docs/version-3.0/account/signers/eoa/ethers.md

 const bundler: IBundler = new Bundler({
   // get from biconomy dashboard https://dashboard.biconomy.io/
   bundlerUrl: "",
-  chainId: ChainId.POLYGON_MUMBAI, // or any supported chain of your choice
+  chainId: 80002, // or any supported chain of your choice
   entryPointAddress: DEFAULT_ENTRYPOINT_ADDRESS,
 });